 This is often where Chiropractors come in.
 One of our main goals is to “unlock” any jammed-up joints to restore normal, healthy movement in the spine and relieve tension on the nervous system.
 While this is a highly effective form of treatment which serves to reduce pain and allow optimum musculoskeletal system functioning; it is impractical to rely on Chiropractic treatment alone.
 Your body needs some help and reinforcement from you too!

 The key to staying aligned is in the combination of appropriate manual therapy and establishing and maintaining good core strength to provide your spine with the support it needs.

 Pilates is one of the first forms of exercise I recommend to anyone with a weak core and lower back or neck pain.
-It is a great place to learn how to locate, activate and strengthen you core, whilst making sure you are able to use it correctly while moving the rest of your body.
+It is a great place to learn how to locate, activate and strengthen your core, whilst making sure you are able to use it correctly while moving the rest of your body.
 Once you have the basics down, the sky really is the limit!
-There are many, many fun and interactive sports which require a huge amount of core control; ranging from Stand Up Paddle and Paddle Ski, to Yoga, Ballroom Dancing and Rock Climbing!
+There are many, many fun and interactive sports which require a huge amount of core control; ranging from Stand Up Paddle and Paddle Ski to Yoga, Ballroom Dancing, and Rock Climbing!
 In truth, no matter what sport you are doing, your core muscles should always be engaged!

 This could not be better news!
 How lucky we are that achieving and maintaining spinal health can be so enjoyable!
-Through simple manual therapy and a lifestyle of getting active and challenging our bodies with like-minded people, the goal of staying aligned is absolutely achievable, and remarkably enjoyable!
+Through simple manual therapy and a lifestyle of getting active and challenging our bodies with like-minded people, the goal of staying aligned is absolutely achievable and remarkably enjoyable!